Assessment

 Please note that there is a cut-off date for submitting extenuating circumstances.
 Details can be found below.

-If you need more than 28 days to complete your assignment, or if you submitted your essay and then something came to light that you weren’t aware of at the time, or if you’re outside the 7 day time-frame for Extenuating Lateness, you can apply for Extenuating Circumstances.
+If you need more than 28 days to complete your assignment, or if you submitted your essay and then something came to light that you weren’t aware of at the time, or if you’re outside the 7-day timeframe for Extenuating Lateness, you can apply for Extenuating Circumstances.

-5. An Extenuating Circumstances panel will meet to consider the claims.
+2. An Extenuating Circumstances panel will meet to consider the claims.
 They will make recommendations to the Exam Board or Assessment Board about whether to uphold or reject the claim.

 I need to get ethical approval for my assignment.
 What do I need to do?